 Update!
 This project is now FULLY funded!
 Hooray for public support of science and graduate student Lauren Berkley’s hard work at launching this project campaign.
 This project received an extra award from the Wildlife Disease Association for having such a large number of backers.
 Thank you everyone who contributed!

 June 1, 2022 – The cervid pathogen project has launched for crowdsourcing as part of the Wildlife Disease Association’s Wildlife Health and Disease Challenge Grants.
 Learn more about the northerly expanding vector-borne pathogens that threaten deer, moose, and other cervids including those transmitted by the ever expanding and increasing black-legged (deer) tick.
 More information at: https://experiment.com/projects/have-cryptic-cervid-pathogens-moved-into-the-northeastern-us-while-we-weren-t-looking

 Field work has begun!
 Warblers and other migrants are rolling in and our mist nets are rolling out.
 Mist netting and bird banding have started as has the sampling of Vermont’s wild birds for various vector-borne pathogens.
 This field work is part of an ongoing and long term study on the pathogens and health of birds.

-May 6, 2022 – Undergraduate Sam Cranston was awarded the UVM Kay Summer Research Award to fund him through a summer and senior research project on the pathogens of Vermont ticks.
+May 6, 2022 – Undergraduate Sam Cranston was awarded the UVM Kay Summer Research Award AND a UVM Summer Internship to fund him through a summer and senior research project on the pathogens of Vermont ticks.
 Here Sam is happily collecting deer ticks from the field.

 May 6, 2022 – Graduate student Lauren Berkley received the UVM John Wheeler Graduate Student Research and Development Award!
 These funds will be used to help Lauren study the cryptic pathogens of northeastern cervids including moose and white-tailed deer.
 Congratulations Lauren on your first research grant!